 It is an undeniable fact that Zimbabwe is a country in which expectations are by stereotypes and rarely by human ability; it is no surprise that an ethnic Shona male chauvinist saw fun in a distasteful satire about ethnic Ndebele women.

 My concerns are not driven by a desire to be perceived as a victim; playing victim only works when your audience is humane.
 I have said in the past and will reiterate that my interest lies not in Matabeleland being given preferential treatment at the expense of other ethnic groups in the country but in being treated differently and fairly according to our socio-political and cultural needs.
-That means Matabeleland and Matabeles being afforded equal access to opportunity while being allowed to be themselves without the need to sacrifice their socio-cultural identity.
+That means Matabeleland and Matabele people being afforded equal access to opportunity while being allowed to be themselves without the need to subordinate their socio-cultural identity.